 Treatment of Musculoskeletal Pain

 Treatment will vary depending upon the location of the injury or pain affected area.
 An Illinois Pain & Spine Institute physician will determine the best course of treatment for any form of musculoskeletal pain, which may include precise injection, minimally invasive procedures, physical therapy, or the use of oral or injectable medications.
-Treatment can reduce many forms of this condition, but seek the advice of an Illinois Pain & Spine Institute physician on any questions you may have about musculoskeletal pain.
+Treatment can reduce many forms of this condition, but seek the advice from specialized pain management doctors at Illinois Pain & Spine Institute on any questions you may have about musculoskeletal pain.